Love & Peace Japan 3rd Tour: Set list

-Special Set List

 Tour dates

+DVD

-DVDGirls' Generation Love & Peace Japan 3rd Tour is the tenth DVD and Blu-ray release from South Korean girl group Girls' Generation.
+Girls' Generation Love & Peace Japan 3rd Tour is the tenth DVD and Blu-ray release from South Korean girl group Girls' Generation.
 It was released on December 24, 2014, in Japan.

 History

 The DVD and Blu-ray features their third nationwide tour, visiting seven venues for a total of 17 shows.
 There will be four different versions: a DVD and Blu-ray version, both with a regular and limited edition.
 The limited editions will come with special footage content, a 44-page photobook pamphlet, and a tour documentary.